Why is it Important to Focus on What Your Target Market Wants?

 Ford's 1964 Mustang what was their target audience wanted.

 Fast forward a few years to 1964.
 Ford’s vision changed.
-The company saw a moderately-priced, 4-door sports car.
+The company envisioned a moderately priced, 4-door sports car.
 They felt it filled a void in the market.
-Hence the Mustang was born and in its first year, set a sales record of over 400,000 sold with profits over $1 billion.
+Hence, the Mustang was born, and in its first year, it set a sales record of over 400,000 sold with profits of over $1 billion.
 Not bad for 1964!

 The difference: They researched.
 They looked at the automobile market and created what they saw was missing.
 The Ford Mustang is still considered “America’s Sports Car.”
 A totally different image than the Edsel!